 Diplomates certified through the American Board of Surgery

 The American Board of Surgery (ABS), in partnership with the American Board of Plastic Surgery (ABPS), has transitioned from a sponsoring board to a qualifying board in hand surgery.
-Beginning in January 2025, all ABS diplomates who currently hold a hand surgery certificate will transition to the ABPS for future maintenance of the certificate.
+All ABS diplomates who previously held a hand surgery certificate have been transitioned to the ABPS for future maintenance of the certificate.
 From this point forward, the ABPS will coordinate initial Hand Surgery and Hand Recertification for all ABS and ABPS diplomates.

 Welcome to the ABPS – we look forward to working with you all!